-The subconscious rewards certain behaviors with Dopamine, which is a hormone linked to the pleasure centers of the brain.
+The subconscious rewards certain behaviours with Dopamine, which is a hormone linked to the pleasure centres of the brain.
 Such processes become reinforced and could become problematic if indulged too much, retail therapy shouldn’t become an obsession.
-The Dopamine effect is triggered partly by learned behavior but also by the instinct that drives us social animals to try to climb the ladder.
+The Dopamine effect is triggered partly by learned behaviour but also by the instinct that drives us social animals to try to climb the ladder.

 In order to feel the desire, there needs to be a trigger.
 Sight, the mechanism by which we mainly develop these associations, plays a big part but also smell has a strong link to memory and can be used to make correlations between products and significant instances in the past.
 Music and sounds also evoke emotions to hook the customer in for example classical music was found to provoke more sales of Champagne for shops that sold it than those that played pop music.